sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

 ffff0000–ffffffff   64  K       On-chip SRAM
 ```

-We are only going to play with the JTAG UART, the VGA display and the seven segment numbers.
+We are only going to play with the JTAG UART, the VGA display, and the Seven-Segment numbers.

 ## Exercise Running our first C program

+### a simple C program

+Note - if you want to learn more about C see the [C Tutorial](https://www.w3schools.com/c/index.php).
+Many of these examples will also work in CPULator or on your Pi.

 Open the [CPULator ARM 7 simulator](https://cpulator.01xz.net/?sys=arm-de1soc) and paste the following C program in the Editor window.